 Planks are glued together along the tongue and groove profile and no nails are used.

-Going Wide with Engineered Flooring
+Going Wide with Engineered Wood Flooring

-Keep in mind that if you want to have a wide board installed over under floor heating, British Building Regulations state no wider than 130mm, this isn't very wide considering that you can now get engineered boards that are 500mm wide.
+Keep in mind that if you want to have a wide engineered board installed over under floor heating, British Building Regulations state no wider than 130mm, this isn't very wide considering that you can now get engineered boards that are 500mm wide.

 I would err on the side of caution and discuss your requirements with your installer.

-Boards that have a width between 180mm - 240mm are consider wide.
-Boards that have a width between 260mm - 500mm are considered to be super wide and you should only be buying these a 3 layer construction as described earlier in the article in ensure stability.
+Engineered boards that have a width between 260mm - 500mm are considered to be super wide and you should only be buying these a 3 layer construction as described earlier in the article in ensure stability.

-In order to keep a solid board's construction stable they are usually manufactured to a maximum width of around 200mm and the lengths are keep to a maximum of 2.5m.
+In order to keep a solid floor board's construction stable they are usually manufactured to a maximum width of around 200mm and the lengths are keep to a maximum of 2.5m.

 As mentioned above, engineered boards are produced in wider widths and lengths can reach up to an impressive 5meters.